tgragnato/tgragnato/index.markdown

     Hi there 👋 I'm Tommaso <br><br>

+    - 🔧 I am a backend developer currently engaged in platform engineering roles <br>
+    - 💼 I strive to leverage my knowledge and expertise to create and manage robust and scalable infrastructures <br>
+    - 🚀 My focus is on security, containerization and orchestration, monitoring and logging <br>
-    - 🔭 I’m currently working with PHP and Go <br>
+    - 🔭 I am presently involved in projects that involve working with Go and/or PHP <br>
-    - 🌱 I’m currently learning Ruby and Javascript <br>
+    - 🌱 I am actively engaged in expanding my skill set by delving into the realms of Ruby and Javascript <br>
-    - 💬 Ask me about anything that has to do with networking
+    - 💬 I'm always eager to engage in discussions and share my knowledge about networking and censorship circumvention

 ---